luoyec/luoyec.github.io/_pages/publication2.md

 - The adoption and diffusion of sustainable technologies: insights from text data

 ### Publications
+- [10] "Heterogeneous Effects of a Changing Climate on Bird Biodiversity and Adaptability”, with Madhu Khanna. \
+  **Global Environmental Change Advances**, 2024.
+Forthcoming

 - [9] "The Spatiotemporal Pattern of Surface Ozone and Its Impact on Agricultural Productivity in China" \
   Xiaoguang Chen, Jing Gao, Luoye Chen, Madhu Khanna, Binlei Gong, and Maximilian Auffhammer. \
   **PNAS nexus**, 2024 (co-first & co-corresponding author).\